 Attendance averaged 10-20 members per meeting.

 The Anime Association of NIU hosted its first annual anime convention Karoshi-con on April 17th, 2010.
-It was a success and now we turn our sites on improving for future years.
+It was a success and now we turn our sights on improving for future years.

 Due to the shooting tragedy that occurred on February 14th 2008 in Cole Hall.
 The Anime Association was forced to find a new home on campus.
 Beginning March 4th 2008 the Anime Association meets at McMurry Hall on the East end of campus.
 The club Members new and old were not only saddened by the loss of our home in the Cole Hall preview room, but also by the later news that Cole Hall was slated to be demolished in the late spring of 2008.
 On March 2nd 2008 during a committee member meeting a sign was created with by current club members: Art by Tamara T., Materials and set up by Dave S. and Amber L. The sign was made with care from memories of current club members, as a memorial, and as a way of saying goodbye to our old home.